 Best for: Junior enlisted families, first-time buyers, short commuters

 Junction City is the closest off-post community to Fort Riley and the most affordable option in the market.
 Homes here are typically 3–4 bedroom single-family houses on modest lots, often in established neighborhoods that have housed military families for decades.
-You will find properties ranging from older 1970s–1980s builds to newer construction scattered throughout the city, with the lower end of the price range in the $130,000s and the upper end pushing into the $220,000s for updated homes.
+You will find everything from older 1970s–1980s builds to newer construction scattered throughout the city, with the most budget-friendly stock at the entry level and updated, move-in-ready homes commanding more.

 On-base housing near Junction City